DataFire/Integrations/integrations/generated/link_fish/README.md

 # Credits

 Depending on the request made a different amount of credits get charged.
 How many which request costs can be found on the [API pricing page](http://link.fish/api/#pricing).
-Additionally, does a  header named "X-LF-Credits-Charged" get added to each successful response with the amount of credits charged.
+Additionally, does a  header named "X-LF-Credits-Charged" get added to each successful response with information about the credits.

 Example:
 ```
-X-LF-Credits-Charged: 1
+X-LF-Credits-Charged: 1 # Credits used for current requests
+X-LF-Credits-Subscription-Max: 1000 # Total credits available in subscription
+X-LF-Credits-Subscription-Used: 512 # Credits still left in current month
 ```
 You can check anytime how many credits you did use already by logging into your link.fish  account at [https://app.link.fish](https://app.link.fish) and checking under:  "Plugins" -> "API Dashboard"